JRoockie/dispatcher-bot/README.md

 Open http://localhost:3000, you can see all orders in database.
 Go to the bot @OlegRecords_bot and make order.
 Then it will appears in our frontend.

+You can enter into default admin account:
+- Login: u
+- Password: u

 ## Configuration
-If you want to change bot you need to weite your own token and botname in all property files and docker-compose also:
+If you want to change bot you need to write your own token and botname in all property files and docker-compose also:

 ```sh
       bot.name: test_bot